jjochen/JPMessageHandler/README.md

 # JPMessageHandler

-Handles and shows status messages
+Handles and shows status messages on iOS devices.

 ## Installation